Change Healthcare Data Breach: What to Know for Your Social Security Number and More

 (Image credit: PATRICK T. FALLON/AFP via Getty Images)

 It's been a scary year for protecting your personal information.
 A breach at AT&T announced this summer impacted nearly all customers — not to be confused with another AT&T data breach disclosed this spring.
 There was a breach at Roku and a settlement for Cash App customers after data breaches.
-And this month, a massive cyberattack at National Public Data was confirmed.
+And last month, a cyberattack at National Public Data was confirmed.

-With all this, it's hard to keep track of where your data is at risk, making me feel a bit like a cartoon character figuring out which hole to plug next.
+It's hard to keep track of where your data is at risk, making me feel a bit like a cartoon character figuring out which hole to plug next.
 Amidst all of that, there was also a data breach at Change Healthcare, which is owned by UnitedHealth.
 This impacted a massive amount of people; an exact number hasn't been indicated, but Change Healthcare says "the impacted data could cover a substantial proportion of people in America," and the U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) noted the cyberattack's "unprecedented magnitude."

 Subscribe to Kiplinger’s Personal Finance